commercetools/commercetools-jvm-sdk/CONTRIBUTING.md

 ## Testing

 Integration tests should avoid testing the CT Platform, as this is not the focus of the JVM SDK.
-Nevertheless you need to be aware that the CT platform will fail silently on certain errors, such as:
+Nevertheless you need to be aware that the CT Platform will fail silently on certain errors, such as:
 - wrong field name (unless required)
 - wrong expansion path
 - wrong query predicate